hildegunn/app-developer-dashboard/README.md

 ## Configuratioun

 * Expose the web app on a web server, capable of serving static files.
-* Register the web app in [Feide Connect developer dashboard](https://developers.feideconnect.no)
+* Register the web app in [Dataporten developer dashboard](https://developers.feideconnect.no)

 Then rename the config from